kevin71104/kevin71104.github.io/_posts/2018-03-28-DOA_JOINT_ESTIMATION.md

 <p class="double_underline">PUBLICATION:</p>
 **K.-C. Hsu** and J.-F. Kiang,
-''Joint Estimation of DOA and Carrier Frequency Based on Coprime Arrays,'' *Progress In Electromagnetics Research Symposium*, 2018.
+''Joint Estimation of DOA and Carrier Frequency Based on Coprime Arrays,'' *Progress In Electromagnetics Research Symposium*, Aug.
+2018.

+**K.-C. Hsu** and J.-F. Kiang,
+''Joint Estimation of DOA and Frequency From A Mixture of Frequency Known and Unknown Sources with Orthogonal Coprime Arrays,'' submitted to *Sensors*, Nov.
+2018.